puniverse/quasar/README.md

 -javaagent:path-to-quasar-jar.jar
 ```

-## Running Distributed Examples
+## Running the Distributed Examples

-There are a few examples for distributed actors in the [example package](https://github.com/puniverse/quasar/tree/master/quasar-galaxy/src/main/java/co/paralleluniverse/galaxy/example).
+There are a few examples of distributed actors in the [example package](https://github.com/puniverse/quasar/tree/master/quasar-galaxy/src/main/java/co/paralleluniverse/galaxy/example).
-You can run them after downloading the source.
+You can run them after cloning the repository.

 In order to run the ping pong example, start the Pong actor by:
 ```
 ./gradlew :quasar-galaxy:run -PmainClass=co.paralleluniverse.galaxy.example.pingpong.Pong
 ```
-Start the Ping actor in different terminal by:
+Start the Ping actor in a different terminal by:
 ```
 ./gradlew :quasar-galaxy:run -PmainClass=co.paralleluniverse.galaxy.example.pingpong.Ping
 ```

-In order to run the actors in different computer change the following lines in the build.gradle file to apropriate network configuration:
+To run the actors on different computers, change the following lines in the build.gradle file to the apropriate network configuration:
 ```
 systemProperty "jgroups.bind_addr", "127.0.0.1"
 systemProperty "galaxy.multicast.address", "225.0.0.1"
 ```

-In a similar way you can run the other examples in co.paralleluniverse.galaxy.example.simpleGenEvent and co.paralleluniverse.galaxy.example.simpleGenServer packages.
+In a similar way you can run the other examples in the `co.paralleluniverse.galaxy.example.simpleGenEvent and co.paralleluniverse.galaxy.example.simpleGenServer packages.

 ## Getting help